openvswitch/ovs/INSTALL.md

       `% ./configure CC=clang`

+To supply special flags to the C compiler, specify them as CFLAGS on the configure command line.
+If you want the default CFLAGS, which include "-g" to build debug symbols and "-O2" to enable optimizations, you must include them yourself.
+For example, to build with the default CFLAGS plus "-mssse3", you might run configure as follows:

+      `% ./configure CFLAGS="-g -O2 -mssse3"`

 To build the Linux kernel module, so that you can run the kernel-based switch, pass the location of the kernel build directory on --with-linux.
 For example, to build for a running